vDanielle24/vDanielle24.github.io/index.md

 ### Career goals

-I want to become a fully qualified actuary in the near future and I’m currently writing the last couple of actuarial exams.
 I want to work with people to provide innovative digital solutions to problems.
+Ultimately, I would like to start my own company.

 ### Work experience